Miss Claudia Dellacasa

 Currently a PhD candidate in Italian Studies and an AHRC Northern Bridge Doctoral Studentship holder, I am working on the intersection between Japanese culture and Italian literature in the second half of the Twentieth century.
 Main case study of my project is Italo Calvino: this comparative approach aims to shed new light on his mature production, by proposing Calvino’s contact with Japan as a fruitful and largely unexplored step in his development of post-Western and post-human coordinates.
 In the context of my research, in 2019 I was awarded a 3-month AHRC Training Grant to join the activities of the International Research Center for Japanese Studies (Nichibunken) in Kyōto.

 I am currently a member of the School of Modern Languages and Culture’s Athena SWAN Self-Assessment Team and a postgraduate representative of the School’s Staff-Student Consultative Committee.
-I also represent postgraduate students in the Modern Humanities Research Association, in which context I am editor of the peer-reviewed journal MHRA Working Papers in the Humanities.
+I have represented postgraduate students in the Modern Humanities Research Association between 2018 and 2019, in which context I have been editor of the peer-reviewed journal MHRA Working Papers in the Humanities.